blay/blay.se/edgeryders.markdown

 > youth policy is one that aims to support young people’s participation
 > as a citizen and their - often complex - transition to autonomy.
 >
-> [
->
-> @Consultant2008]
+> [^58]

-In the article ’’Moving youth participation forward’’, O’Donoghue et.al. states that “Youth development researchers have noted a shift in youth work in the past two decades from prevention (programs designed to treat and prevent the problems of “at-risk” youth) to preparation” [@ODonoghue2002].
-Youth are to be prepared to face the challenges of the transition to adulthood in a self-governing manner.
+In the article ”Moving youth participation forward”, O’Donoghue et.al. states that “Youth development researchers have noted a shift in youth work in the past two decades from prevention (programs designed to treat and prevent the problems of “at-risk” youth) to preparation”.[^59] Youth are to be prepared to face the challenges of the transition to adulthood in a self-governing manner.
 In this preparedness, political participation is seen as a key:

 > Europe’s youth need to be equipped to take advantage of opportunities
 > such as civic and political participation, volunteering, creativity,
 > entrepreneurship, sport and global engagement.
 >
-> [
->
-> @EuropeanCommission2009]
+> [^60]

-The importance of participation from the perspective of youth policy is also reflected in its inclusion in the United Nations ’’Convention on the Rights of the Child’’.
+The importance of participation from the perspective of youth policy is also reflected in its inclusion in the United Nations ”Convention on the Rights of the Child”.

 The figure of the youth seems to embody the fears and hopes of our society.
 As Linda Herrera states in an assessment of youth policy: